JuzMan241/Stay-Tuned/Dance at Death's Door.md

 Kuyo and Allen Vix share conversation in the hedge maze before Kuyo leaves.
 Allen Vix is captured in the hedge maze, and taken to be killed in the sacrifice room.

 Iorgar finds the hidden path in the hedge maze, and follows the tunnel after running ahead of Sykkuno.
 Sykkuno follows Iorgar, and overhears Iorgar being threatened and given the dancer's deal.
-This start's Sykunno's Deal Breaker quest line.
+This starts Sykunno's "[[Deal Breaker]]" quest line.

 The players are dropped off in the plaza, where they have an informative conversation with sebastian.
 Once the players are in the ballroom, (or at least most of them), the organizer of the party gives their speech, and the players are free to have fun at the resort.